If you thought Coronavirus was a joke, then it really, really isn’t funny anymore.

 The Cure really are magical.
 Something about them just makes them impossible to dislike, if anyone has ever even considered disliking them.
 Robert Smith donned his trademark smudged lipstick and flipped between visionary masterpieces Three Imaginary Boys, melancholic Disintegration, and fairytale Kiss Me, Kiss Me, Kiss Me.
 The audience were transported back the the 80s with a feeling that anything was possible and it was beautiful.
 Smith stood in black and sung ‘Friday I’m in Love’.
 A true juxtaposition.

 Catfish and the Bottlemen, Pyramid Stage 2016

 Love them or hate them, Catfish and the Bottlemen gave a full 110% effort into their Pyramid stage debut back in 2016.
-It is exceptionally rare to keep an audience entertained by singing the majority of just one album, but they managed it.
+It is exceptionally rare to keep an audience entertained by singing the majority of just one album but they managed it.
 They were note perfect in sound, they debuted new songs from The Ride (released in 2016), and Van McCann smashed his guitar up.
-One of the greatest debut Pyramid stage sets yet.
+Certainly one of the greatest Pyramid stage debuts yet.

 Until next year, those are some of the fondest Glastonbury moments from over the years.
-To live in amongst a global pandemic is daunting, and it’s important that we support each other.
-Until next year, we will continue to be in awe of Glastonbury over the past years amidst these times of uncertainty.
+To live in amongst a global pandemic is daunting, but above all, we should continue to support each other.
+Meanwhile, we will continue to be in awe of Glastonbury over the past years amidst these times of uncertainty.